Wednesday, January 28, 2026

 mentalist

 I subscribe to an embarassingly high number of streaming services.
-I don't have much time to watch any of them (and in any case, I am an old man and I dislike everything except Matlock and look, it's on right now!) and so the only two justifications I can give myself for the expense are a) I get some of them for free or at a low cost b) it's all for research and learning.
+I don't have much time to watch any of them (and in any case, I am an old man and I dislike everything except Matlock Columbo and look, it's on right now!) and so the only two justifications I can give myself for the expense are a) I get some of them for free or at a low cost b) it's all for research and learning.
 I am talking here of course about the dubs and subs various streamers provide, especially here in Europe.

 In addition to the usual major languages, Netflix is doing a lot for Catalan, Galician and even Basque, as well as keeping Syrian voice actors who live in Turkey employed by dubbing all their Turkish production into Syrian Arabic.
 The European equivalent of Paramount+, Skyshowtime, provides subtitles in - among others - Albanian and Bosnian and if you are the kind of person who enjoys the slop that is now churned out under the name "Star Trek", you can watch it dubbed into multiple languages, including Norwegian, Slovenian and Romanian.